-Unlike other social media platforms, which are designed for communicating and sharing with friends and family, LinkedIn was created to build and maintain professional connections.
-Instead of focusing on entertainment, most people utilize LinkedIn to further their career and grow professionally.
-The social networking hub provides a broad range of experts and large groups of professionals looking for strategic partnerships in one easy-to-reach place.
-This is why LinkedIn is so beneficial for connecting with recruiters and taking your career to the next level.
+LinkedIn is made to build and maintain professional connections unlike other social media platforms designed for communicating with friends and family.
+Most people utilize LinkedIn to further their career and grow professionally.
+The social networking hub provides a broad range of experts and professionals looking for strategic partnerships in one place.
+This is why it’s beneficial to connect with people especially a recruiter on LinkedIn when taking your career to the next level.

-Reaching out to a potential employer online seems unnatural though, mostly because it’s an option that hasn’t been around for very long.
-It can feel overwhelming when trying to decide on the best way to message a recruiter on LinkedIn, but it’s not something that should be passed over.
+Reaching out to a potential employer online seems unnatural though – mostly because it’s an option that hasn’t been around for very long.
+It can feel overwhelming when deciding on the best way to message a recruiter on LinkedIn.
 In fact, a whopping 93% of recruiters use the platform to find candidates, making it a wonderful place to find leads and locate potential opportunities.1

 Employers and job seekers are connected every single day through LinkedIn, and many of them have been generous enough to share their tips and tricks for finding the perfect connection.
 Today, we’re going to be examining some of the top tips for messaging a recruiter on LinkedIn.